 Class 4:

-2021 CLASS SCHEDULE (Dates are still being finalized)
+2021 CLASS SCHEDULE (Dates are subject to change)

 What’s Expected of Kaikou Students